jsonion/airrails/whitepaper.md

 ```

 If considering memory usage, coming from this type of objects, it's important to note that there is maintaining of a list of consumers, variables out there which currently reference to any given JSObjects subclass instance, which are stored in memory in reverse-reference, too (along the way one can learn that objects as they are invoked stay in memory until this list turns empty).
-This probably means that these `Trie` objects are freed up by cascading down the keyword tree (can you imagine that, from root to suffix, kind of like with `Solitaire`, the card game).
+This probably means that these `Trie` objects are freed up by cascading down the keyword tree (can you imagine that, char by char, from root to suffix, kind of like with `Solitaire`, the card game).

+Anyway, when checking for numerous string keys on `JSObject` at once (like using `object destructure syntax`)...
+Because surely key orders kept in memory don't equal across objects in transaction, the datasets and thereby applying schemas, the query for values in key-value pairs, even with all the hashing tables, it must be atleast somewhat less efficient than when getting `slice` of one `Array`.

+In case of `Array` these take place inline in a sequence of cosequent indexes (and mapping data state to variables impossible via the more efficient array destructuring syntax).
+It's kind of like being on streak, yeah sure, like in Sonic Dash and Subway Surf!

+Then the coding project to mitigate this, easy or difficult, it literally means that data after schema are supplied in bulks -- and perhaps this simply means a more talkative API with more access points, as these are routes where variables take stage as planned for proper usage and then structured for the various use-cases (perhaps with their own key-value store cache).
+Yes, and keyword index applied to resolve them.
+Hey, maybe a real chatbot can help fetch data the first time!

 ```javascript reactive.elementPrototype.js
 import {getPropPaths} from './reactive.props.js';